Silvokyda/Spec-Grid-Prototype/README.md

-# 📁 Project: Transcript → Embedding → Spec Grid (Azure + OpenAI)
+# 📁 Project: Transcript → Embedding → Spec Grid (Browser Extension + Azure)

 ## 🧠 Overview
-A simple proof-of-concept pipeline that:
+A proof-of-concept pipeline that:
-1. Accepts a transcript (text file or JSON)
+1. Uses a Chrome Extension to capture live meeting transcripts (Google Meet / Zoom)
-2. Splits it into chunks
+2. Splits the transcript into chunks in real-time
 3. Sends each chunk to OpenAI's embedding API
 4. Stores the vector + metadata into Cosmos DB
 5. (Optional) Ranks relevant chunks based on a search query